 Boundary Waters, Minnesota

-Entry point permits list a specific lake or river access point, a date, and a party size (maximum nine people per group).
-Once inside, you are free to travel as far as your time and legs allow.
+Entry point permits list a specific access lake, a date, and a party size (maximum nine people per group).
+Once inside, you travel freely.

-Canoeing is the primary mode of travel through the wilderness, and for good reason: the entire system is designed around it.
-Lakes connect through short rivers, beaver flowages, and portage trails ranging from a few rods to over a mile.
-Route planning is a skill unto itself.
+Canoeing is the primary means of travel for good reason: the entire system is built around it.
+Lakes connect through rivers, beaver flowages, and overland portage trails ranging from a few rods to over a mile.
+(One rod is roughly 5.5 meters, a unit of measurement that survived in BWCAW culture because it was the length of a traditional canoe carry yoke.)

 Portaging